Multifractal properties of sample paths of ground state-transformed jump processes: Introduction

-The ground state-transformed process is of L\'evy-type (by which we do not necessarily mean Feller), as the effect of $V$ gives rise to position-dependent drift and jump components, having almost surely c\`adl\`ag paths.
+The ground state-transformed process is a L\'evy-type process resulting from the effect of $V$ giving rise to position-dependent drift and jump components, having almost surely c\`adl\`ag paths.
 However, in contrast with many cases of L\'evy-type processes studied in the literature, the coefficients of $\widetilde L$ are generally unbounded.
-It is known that pseudo-differential operators $G$ defined like
+It is known that pseudo-differential operators $G$ defined by

-where the hat means Fourier transform, give rise to Feller processes under suitable conditions on the symbol $g(x,y)$.
-Whenever $C_{\rm c}^\infty(\R^d) \subset \Dom G$ and $G$ does generate a Feller process, the Courr\`ege representation
+where the hat means Fourier transform, give rise to L\'evy-type processes under suitable conditions on the symbol $g(x,y)$.
+Whenever $C_{\rm c}^\infty(\R^d) \subset \Dom G$ and $G$ generates a Feller process, the Courr\`ege representation

-holds, where the coefficients $b(x)$, $A(x)$ and $\nu(x,\cdot)$ play the same role of drift vector, diffusion matrix and jump measure as for L\'evy processes, with the essential difference that they are now position dependent \cite{C64,J,BSW}.
+holds, where the coefficients $b(x)$, $A(x)$ and $\nu(x,\cdot)$ play the same role of drift vector, diffusion matrix, and jump measure as for L\'evy processes, with the essential difference that they are now position dependent \cite{C64,J,BSW}.
 Furthermore, whenever the condition

 holds, with a constant $C > 0$, the symbol can be used to analyze various properties of the process generated by $G$ \cite{SS10,BSW}.
 It is also known, however, that \eqref{bddq} implies that all of the coefficients $b(x)$, $A(x)$, $\nu(x, \cdot)$ are bounded \cite{S98}.
-Recently, there is an increasing interest in working also with unbounded coefficients, see \cite{H98,K10,B11,S16,K16} and \cite[Sect.
+Recently, there has been an increasing interest in working also with unbounded coefficients, see \cite{H98,K10,B11,S16,K16} and \cite[Sect.
 3.6]{BSW}.
 The results below on ground state-transformed processes complement these efforts since our approach is not through an analysis of the symbol, and apart from a direct interest in this context, our class of processes has an immediate relevance in the study of spectral properties of related self-adjoint operators and model Hamiltonians as a bonus \cite{HIL13,LHB11}.